onedr0p/cluster-template/README.md

     chmod 600 ~/.ssh/authorized_keys
     ```

-#### Debian for RasPi4
+### Debian installation instructions for Raspberry Pi 4

-📍 _Download the latest stable release of Debian from [here](https://raspi.debian.net/tested-images/). **Do not** use Raspbian._

-If you choose to use a **RasPi4** for the cluster, it is recommended to have a 8GB model (4GB minimum).
-Most important is to **boot from an external SSD/NVMe**, rather than the SD card.
-This is supported [natively](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), however if you have an early RasPi4, you may need to [update the bootloader](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb).
+📍 _If you choose to use a Raspberry Pi 4 for the cluster, it is recommended to have an 8GB model.
+Most important is to **boot from an external SSD/NVMe** rather than an SD card.
+This is supported [natively](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html), however if you have an early model you may need to [update the bootloader](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb) first._

-According to the documentation [here](https://raspi.debian.net/defaults-and-settings/), after you have flashed the image onto a SSD/NVMe you must mount the drive and do the following.

-1. Edit `sysconf.txt`
+1. Download the latest stable release of Debian from [here](https://raspi.debian.net/tested-images). _**Do not** use Raspbian._

+2. Flash the image onto an SSD/NVMe drive.

+3. Re-mount the drive then do the following (per the [official documentation](https://raspi.debian.net/defaults-and-settings)):

+    ```txt
+    Open `sysconf.txt` in a text editor
-2. Change `root_authorized_key` to your desired public SSH key.
-3. Change `root_pw` to your desired root password.
-4. Change `hostname` to your desired hostname.
+    Change `root_authorized_key` to your desired public SSH key Change `root_pw` to your desired root password Change `hostname` to your desired hostname
+    ```

+    >IDEA: Don't invite the user to choose their "desired" public SSH key; instead tell the user how to retrieve their workstation SSH key (with `pbcopy` etc).

-6. [Post install] Follow steps 3 & 4 from [Debian for AMD64](#debian-for-amd64) section.
+4. [Post install] Follow steps 3 and 4 from [Debian installation instructions for AMD64](#debian-installation-instructions-for-amd64).

+    >WIP: Steps 3 and 4 of the AMD64 installation instructions assume a non-root user.
+Need to include `adduser` instructions here.

-7. [Post install] Install `python3` which is needed by Ansible.
+5. [Post install] Install `python3` which is needed by Ansible.

     ```sh
     sudo apt install -y python3
     ```

-## 🚀 First Steps
+## Getting started

+>DRAFTING NOTE: Moved all setup steps to 'Getting started' to separate those steps from instructions on how to use the project.

+Once you have installed Debian on your nodes, there are 6 steps to getting a Flux-managed cluster up and runnning.

+### 🎉 Step 1: Create a Git repository

-The very first step will be to create a new **public** repository by clicking the big green **Use this template** button on this page.
-Next clone **your new repo** to you local workstation and `cd` into it.
+1. Create a new **public** repository on GitHub by clicking the big green "Use this template" button at the top of this page.

-📍 _**All commands** are run on your **local** workstation within your repository directory_

-## 🔧 Workstation Tools
+2. Clone **your new repo** to your local workstation and `cd` into it.

+### 🌱 Step 2: Set up your local environment

-Lets get the required workstation tools installed and configured.
+📍 _Let's get the required tools installed and configured on your local workstation._

-1. Install the most recent version of [task](https://taskfile.dev/)
+1. Install the most recent version of [task](https://taskfile.dev)

-    📍 _See the task [installation docs](https://taskfile.dev/installation/) for other platforms_
+    📍 _See the task [installation docs](https://taskfile.dev/installation) for other platforms_

     ```sh
     # Brew
     brew install go-task
     ```

-2. Install the most recent version of [direnv](https://direnv.net/)
+2. Install the most recent version of [direnv](https://direnv.net)

     📍 _See the direnv [installation docs](https://direnv.net/docs/installation.html) for other platforms_

-    📍 _After installing `direnv` be sure to [hook it into your shell](https://direnv.net/docs/hook.html) and after that is done run `direnv allow` while in your repos directory._
+    📍 _After installing `direnv` be sure to [hook it into your shell](https://direnv.net/docs/hook.html) and after that is done run `direnv allow` while in your repo's directory._

     ```sh
     # Brew
     brew install direnv
     ```

-3. Setup a Python virual env and install Ansible by running the following task command.
+3. Setup a Python virual env and install Ansible by running the following task command:

     📍 _This commands requires Python 3.8+ to be installed_